Why do cities put salt on the roads during the winter?

 If the roads are dry and the DOT simply puts down road salt, it likely won’t make much of a difference.
 But pre-treating with a brine solution can help ice from ever forming, and will help reduce the amount of road salt trucks will need to spread to de-ice later.
 Rock salt is one of the most widely used road de-icers, but it’s not without critics.

-READ ALSO: What should you not do in Scotland?
+READ ALSO: What should I do for my crushes birthday?

 How effective is salt at dissolving ice on a road?